jonayrodriguez/sw-grpc-helloworld/README.md

 cd sw-grpc-helloworld
 go mod vendor

-# start the server
+# start the server (This will hold your console waiting for requests).
 go run cmd/helloworld/main.go

-# start the client for testing (this is just to show how it will consume and as testing for now)
+# start the client in a new console for testing for now (this is just to show how it will be used).
 go run cmd/helloworld_client/main.go

 ```